mehulagg/gitlab/doc/user/packages/conan_repository/index.md

 | `gitlab-org/gitlab-ce`             | `my-package/1.0.0@gitlab-org+gitlab-ce/stable`  | Yes       |
 | `gitlab-org/gitlab-ce`             | `my-package/1.0.0@foo/stable`                   | No        |

-NOTE: **Note:**
 [Project remotes](#add-a-remote-for-your-project) have a more flexible naming convention.

 ## Authenticate to the Package Registry

-You need a personal access token or deploy token.
+To authenticate to the Package Registry, you need either a personal access token or deploy token.

-For authentication:

-- You can generate a [personal access token](../../../user/profile/personal_access_tokens.md) with the scope set to `api`.
+- If you use a [personal access token](../../../user/profile/personal_access_tokens.md), set the scope to `api`.
-- You can generate a [deploy token](./../../project/deploy_tokens/index.md) with the scope set to `read_package_registry`, `write_package_registry`, or both.
+- If you use a [deploy token](./../../project/deploy_tokens/index.md), set the scope to `read_package_registry`, `write_package_registry`, or both.

 NOTE: **Note:**
 The personal access token is never stored locally.
 Conan uses JSON Web Tokens (JWT), so when you run this command, Conan uses your token to request an expirable token from GitLab.
 The JWT expires on a regular basis, so you may need to re-enter your personal access token sometimes.

 ### Set a Conan user for the GitLab remote

-You can associate your token with the GitLab remote, so that you don't have to explicitly add a token to every Conan command.
+Associate your token with the GitLab remote, so that you don't have to explicitly add a token to every Conan command.

 Prerequisites: